 2: Verify your website

-Alternatively, if you don’t want to go to the trouble of uploading a verification file, Google gives you three different options, as shown below:
+Alternatively, if you don’t want to go to the trouble of uploading a verification file, Google gives you three different options:

 Clicking on any of these radio buttons will display further instructions on how to use each alternative verification methods.
 Carry out your selection, click the “Verify” button and you’ll be taken to your Webmaster Tools dashboard.